om2804/docker-mdns-repeater/README.md

 1. Use docker-compose version 3.5 or later
 2. Ensure that each of the bridged containers are part of the same, named network
 3. Ensure that the network is named in the `networks:` section
-4. Create & link an environment variable file similar to [env.sample](env.sample) to your mdns_reflector image (or set the appropriate environment variables in the stack's configuration)
+4. Create & link an environment variable file similar to [env.sample](env.sample) to your mdns_repeater image (or set the appropriate environment variables in the stack's configuration)

-See `mdns_reflector` in the example docker-compose file below for the other attributes necessary to run the container.
+See `mdns_repeater` in the example docker-compose file below for the other attributes necessary to run the container.

 There are three environment variables that must be set:
 - **EXTERNAL_INTERFACE** - The interface name of the external interface we want to bridge (e.g. `eth0`, `wlan0`, etc.)